IAR Build Tools for RISC-V

-Automated builds on Linux using leading build tools from IAR Embedded Workbench for RISC-V.
+Automated builds on Ubuntu, Red Hat or Windows using leading build tools from IAR Embedded Workbench for RISC-V.

 Complete build tools for RISC-V